Go back

 Ora Organic product page

 It’s a well-designed page, and we’re sure this $16.99 price tag is acceptable to the people who are buying.
 But that’s not the group we care about.
-We care about people who got close to pulling the trigger but didn’t (we call these people Healthy Skeptics.)
+We care about people who are interested, but need a little more convincing.

 One reason someone may have decided against buying is they feel $16.99 is too much for a supplement.
 A quick Google search reveals vitamin D supplements are available for a lot less.
-The marketer needs to address the šŸ˜ in the room.
+The marketer needs to address the 🐘 in the room.

 Here’s What We Did